ARR Calculator

 → You can likely 2× S&M spend and maintain unit economics.
 Projected impact: +$1.1M ARR per quarter if spend doubles.

-The power of the ARR movements calculator format is that it separates the "what" (how much ARR changed) from the "why" (which motions drove it).
-Two companies can end the same quarter at identical ARR levels — but one got there by churning half their base and replacing it with new logos (high-risk, low NRR), while the other grew primarily through expansion (low CAC, high NRR, durable).
-The bridge makes that difference visible instantly.
+The power of the bridge/waterfall format is that it separates the "what" (how much ARR changed) from the "why" (which motions drove it).
+Two companies can end the same quarter at identical annual recurring revenue levels — but one got there by churning half their base and replacing it with new logos (high-risk, low NRR), while the other grew primarily through expansion (low CAC, high NRR, durable).
+The waterfall makes that difference visible instantly.

 New ARR vs. Expansion ARR: Why the Split Matters